Garden Features for 2022

-Reminders to all visitors in the gardens:
+Reminders to all visitors to the gardens:

 - Respect other people’s space in the garden including any accompanying pets.

-- Everyone is to use receptacles for all garbage, recycling, compost so the park space is clean and safe for all!
+- Everyone is to use receptacles for all garbage, recycling, and compost so the park space is clean and safe for all!